Contexter/FountainAI/episodes/Episode1/episode1.md

      ```sh
      cat ~/.ssh/id_ed25519
      ```
-   - Copy the output (your private key) to your clipboard.
+   - Copy the output to your clipboard.

 2. **Add the Private Key to GitHub Secrets**:
    - Go to your GitHub repository in your web browser.